Amazonka 1.0 Released

 now provided by interpretations for a free monad.
 This works by the regular functions

-AST which will be interpreted by using runAWS
+a FreeT Command AST which will be interpreted by using runAWS or runAWST.

-call with a custom interpretation of the FreeT Command
+runAWST call with a custom interpretation of the FreeT Command AST.

 Network.AWS vs Control.Monad.Trans.AWS